googlegenomics/bigquery-examples/1000genomes/data-stories/understanding-alternate-alleles/README.md

 ### But we digress . . .

-Our original question was _“Is (contig, position, reference_bases) a unique key in the 1,000 Genomes Data?”_ which we know is false.
+Our original question was _“Is (reference_name, start, reference_bases) a unique key in the 1,000 Genomes Data?”_ which we know is false.
 So which columns do constitute a unique key?

 ```